Going Under (song): Background and composition

 Lee wrote "Going Under" about "coming out of a bad relationship".
 She described the feeling as, "when you're at the end of your rope, when you're at the point where you realize something has to change, that you can't go on living in the situation that you're in."
 Lee later said that after completing the songs in Fallen that came out of an abusive relationship, she was listening to her words on "Going Under" and felt that in the chorus she would have liked to have written instead the notion of "I'm leaving and I'm not going to put up with this anymore", thinking to herself "you know what you need to do and you're not doing it."
-The song is an expression of her "coming to the realization that I was going to stand up for myself and make a change", and was the most honest she'd been lyrically at the time.
+The song is an expression of her "coming to the realization that I was going to stand up for myself and make a change", and was the most honest she had been lyrically at the time.
 Lee wanted it to be the album's first single.
 The song was produced by Dave Fortman.
 Ben Moody and David Hodges also share songwriting credits on it.

 Lyrically, the song acknowledges a hard relationship that is beyond repair and needs to end, with an empowering angle.
 Lee's vocals change from a whisper to a scream throughout the song.
 According to the sheet music published by Alfred Music Publishing on the website Musicnotes.com, "Going Under" is set in common time and performed in slow and free tempo of 84 beats per minute.
 The verses are in the key of B minor, while the chorus in its relative, D major.
 Lee's vocal range for the song runs from the low musical note of E_{3} to the high musical note of D_{5}.

 AllMusic described "Going Under" as "nu-metal grind lightened by the tinkling pianos and hip-hop-inspired backing vocals".
 Billboard said the song is characterized by the "stop/start cadence" of the guitar, "rippling piano and Lee's defiant wail".
 Loudwire called it an "arena ready, anthemic rocker".
-It was described as "goth-meets pop" by Houston Chronicle.
+It was described as one of the band's "gothic metal hits" by The Gamer, and as "goth-meets pop" by Houston Chronicle.
 MusicOMH said it contains "Lee's temptress vocals, pseudo-electronic beats à la Linkin Park, understated but menacing metallic riffs in the background, and a ripping, radio-friendly rock chorus", alongside goth and pop elements.
 The Boston Globe said "Going Under" is "a mix of Lee's ethereal soprano, piano interludes, and layers of serrated guitar crunch".
 In the song, Lee "shifts from a deeper register to her piercing soprano above bracing nu-metal riffs", Rolling Stone wrote.